grapestone5321/Kaggle-Reading-Group/README.md

 # Kaggle-Reading-Group

+### Deep Learning for Symbolic Mathematics (Part 2) | Kaggle

+The paper is "Deep Learning for Symbolic Mathematics", (anonymous, submitted to ICLR 2020).

+Link to the paper: https://openreview.net/pdf?id=S1eZYeHFDS

 ### Weight Agnostic Neural Networks (Part 2) | Kaggle

 The paper is "Weight Agnostic Neural Networks" by Gaier & Ha from NeurIPS 2019.